tjcchen/nginx-best-practice/nginx-oos/9-static-dynamic-separation.md

 ## Static and Dynamic Separation

 - Use cases
-  - small-to-medidum website, embeded H5 page to an App
+  - small-to-medium size website, embeded H5 page to an App

 - Mechanism
   - move your Backend Server(Tomcat) js/css/img resources to the "front door" nginx server